ASustiyono/SES-1B-Group-3/README.md

     2) Move all done tasks to 'Completed' Tab
 6) Report any issues or follow up help through Facebook immediately.

 What not to do.
-(DO NOT USE THIS LINE)
+(DO NOT USE THIS LINE BELOW)
 1) git push origin master

 INSTEAD... use as such -->